anywhichway/jovial/README.md

 *.type* = "string" | "boolean" | "function" | "object" | "SSN" | "tel" | "latlon" | function

 If a function is provided as a type, then the function is assumed to be a constructor and an *instanceof* check is done.
+If a target value is *unknown* then the type is assumed to match, otherwise type checking would behave like *.required*.

 ####SSN